joesustaric/trunk-hub-byo/README.md

 TODO: Architecture Diagram and how to define the VPC inputs if not using the VPC stack.

+## trunk-hub-backup-dev|prod

+This is the stack you can use to backup the EFS file system.
+It will use the same KMS Key from the App stack to encrypt the backups.
+(TODO: Maybe use a different key?)

+In the EFS CDK construct you can enable backups via a simple parameter.
+We've chosen to create a separate stack so that ou can configure your own schedule to suite your needs / risk profile.

+This stack will create:
+- Back Up Vault
+- Back Up Plan

+This stack needs several inputs.
+The EFS file system ID and the KMS Key ID.

 ## Pre Steps
 TODO: Make a checklist here